Yarim

+Yarim (يريم) is a town in Ibb Governorate of Yemen.
+Located in the highlands, Yarim is approximately halfway between Sanaa, Yemen's capital, and Taizz.
+The ruins of Zafar, an ancient Himyarite site, are 10 kilometers southeast of the town.

 Geography

-It lies in the heart of the Yemen Highlands, on an upland plateau dominated by the massif of nearby Mount Sumarah, which rises to about 10,000 feet above sea level.
+The town of Yarim lies in the heart of the Yemen Highlands, on an upland plateau dominated by the massif of nearby Mount Sumarah, which rises to about 10,000 feet above sea level.